Mount Athos: Geography

 The peninsula, the easternmost "leg" of the larger Chalkidiki peninsula in central Macedonia, protrudes 50 km into the Aegean Sea at a width of between 7 and 12 km and covers an area of 335.6 km2.
 The actual Mount Athos has steep, densely forested slopes reaching up to 2033 m.
 The Athos peninsula, unlike Sithonia and Kassandra, is a geological continuation of the Rhodope Mountains of northern Greece and Bulgaria.

 The surrounding seas, especially at the end of the peninsula, can be dangerous.
-In ancient Greek history two fleet disasters in the area are recorded: In 492 BC Darius, the king of Persia, lost 300 ships under general Mardonius.
+In ancient Greek history, two fleet disasters in the area are recorded: Herodotus claimed that in 492 BC, Darius, the king of Persia, lost 300 ships under general Mardonius.
 In 411 BC the Spartans lost a fleet of 50 ships under the admiral Epicleas.

 Mount Athos has an extensive network of footpaths, many of which date back to the Byzantine period.
 Many are typically not accessible to motor vehicle traffic.

 Flora

 Much of Mount Athos is covered with mixed broadleaf deciduous and evergreen forests.
 Black pine (Pinus nigra) forests are found at higher elevations.
 Sclerophyllous scrub vegetation is also found throughout Mount Athos.
 Typical forest trees are sweet chestnut (Castanea sativa), holm oak (Quercus ilex), kermes oak (Quercus coccifera), Hungarian oak (Quercus frainetto), oriental plane (Platanus orientalis), black pine (Pinus nigra), and cedar (Calocedrus decurrens).
 Other common plant species include the strawberry tree (Arbutus unedo and Arbutus andrachne), cypress (Cupressus sempervirens), laurel (Laurus nobilis), lentisk (Pistacia lentiscus), phillyrea (Phillyrea latifolia), wild olive (Olea europea), and heather (Erica spp.).
 Deciduous trees that are primarily found alongside streams include white willow, laurel, Oriental plane, and alder trees.

 Aleppo pine (Pinus halepensis) is more commonly found in the northern part of the peninsula.
 Broadleaf maquis is found further south.
 Deciduous broadleaf forest dominated by sweet chestnut lies above the broadleaf maquis zone.
-There are also mixed forests consisting deciduous oak trees, as well as limes, aspen, hop hornbeam, and maple.
+There are also mixed forests consisting of deciduous oak trees, as well as limes, aspen, hop hornbeam, and maple.
 Black pine and stinking juniper can be found at higher elevations.
 Some herbaceous plants with tubers and bulbs include crocus, anemone, cyclamen, and fritillary species.

 At least 35 plant species are endemic to Mount Athos, most of which are found in the area of the main summit in the south.
 Isatis tinctoria ssp. athoa, a woad subspecies, and Viola athois are named after Mount Athos.

 Mount Athos is also home to 350 species of mushrooms.